Higher Education Admissions Process

 All teaching at SERC is carried out in English and tutors must be convinced that you have sufficient fluency in English to cope with your course from the start.
 Therefore, all non-native English-speaking applicants who have not undertaken their final two years of schooling in English, must satisfy one of the following requirements:

-• Common European Framework of Reference (CEFR) level B2.
+• Common European Framework of Reference (CEFR) Level B2.

 • IELTS 6.0; (minimum of 5.5 in all skills).